Do You Have Senior Leadership Alignment to Implement Strategy?

 But having a strategy is not enough.

-Senior leadership alignment and strategic leadership is needed to achieve goals, drive performance, and align short-term action with long-term direction.
+Senior leadership alignment and strategic leadership are needed to achieve goals, drive performance, and align short-term action with long-term direction.
 Leaders face the challenge of getting everyone from the executive team to the front lines moving together in the right direction.
 Leaders’ effectiveness is helped — or hindered — by their ability to:

 - Lead change.
 Leaders foresee changes to the business environment that will bring increased complexity.